| Title: | Explore the Innards of 'ggplot2' Objects |

 These stats are meant to be used for the side-effect of printing to

-object received as input by the
+the console the data object received as input by the

-function, or a summary of
+compute_group() or compute_panel() function, or a summary of

-objects are the same as those received as input by
+it.
+These data objects are the same as those received as input by

 any other statistics passed the same arguments.
 By default, the applied

-, the identity function.
+function is I(), the identity function.

 In principle any geom can be passed as argument to override geom =

-.
-However, geom = "debug_panel"
+"null".
+However, geom = "debug_panel" and geom =

-are treated as special cases and functions
+"debug_group" are treated as special cases and functions

-, and lists
+geom.dbgfun.data and geom.dbgfun.params, and lists

-and geom.dbgfun.params.args
+geom.dbgfun.data.args and geom.dbgfun.params.args renamed and

 passed to the geometry.
 Arguments passed to these four formal parameters